deckarep/tips/README.md

 # Find all nodes starting with: 'foo' or 'bar' or 'baz'
 ./tips "foo | bar | baz"

+# Lastly, you can also slice the result.
+./tips "[prefix-0] | [prefix-1] ... | [prefix-n] [optional-slice]"

+# Does a prefix search on foo OR bar and returns the results from 5 to 10.
+# NOTE: when more than one prefix is provided, this acts as multiple indexed searches.
+./tips "foo | bar [5:10]"
 ```

 #### How can I further filter?